SmoothOperator/smoothoperator.github.io/resume.md

 ---

-### My view on "AI" amd LLMs
+### My view on "AI" and LLMs
-The proposed use and usefulness of these tools should include a thorough critique and require a practical, realistic and complete technical understanding of how these systems function and potential enterprize impacts, limitations, risks, what they can and _cannot_ do and what they _are_ and are not.
+The proposed use and usefulness of these tools should include a thorough critique and require a practical, realistic and complete technical understanding of how these systems function and potential enterprise impacts, limitations, risks, what they can and _cannot_ do and what they _are_ and are not.

 ---